From stray dogs to life-savers

 My obsession with photography started when my husband Carsten fell seriously ill.
-On Christmas Day 2009 the dogs (in those days it was only Noodles and Scout) suddenly started barking, whining and howling.
-We found Carsten unconscious in the bathtub.
-When the ambulance arrived I told the emergency doctor about a severe headache Carsten had suffered a few weeks before.
-The doctor looked very concerned.
-He checked for my husband’s vital signs and informed his colleagues via his mobile that the patient was ‘moribund’.
-Carsten was rushed to the hospital immediately.
-They told me in a concerned voice that they had put him into an artificial coma and I couldn’t do anything.
+On Christmas Day 2009 the dogs (in those days it was only Noodles and Scout, two galgo español mixes) suddenly started barking, whining and howling.
+When they ran to the bathroom door, I found Carsten unconscious in the bathtub.
 The diagnosis was a severe brain haemorrhage due to a ruptured aneurysm.

-During those weeks of uncertainty, in order to try to retain normality as far as possible and to have a creative outlet to cope with the nerve-wracking pressure, I decided to proceed with ‘a picture a day’ project.
-This meant producing something like a photographic diary for my husband while he was in a coma and in hospital by taking at least one picture a day.
+During those weeks of uncertainty, in order to try to retain normality as far as possible and to have a creative outlet to cope with the nerve-wracking pressure, I decided to proceed with ‘a picture a day’ project to distract my mind a bit and to produce something like a photographic diary for my husband.

 Photography had developed into something like occupational therapy.
 As I posted my pictures online, I had to come up with presentable ideas and pictures on a daily basis.
 I read every photography book I could lay my hands on.
 I don’t believe in my talent, I just shot pictures all the time.
-My pictures and skills got better and better.
-As my subjects were still to a great extent our dogs, more and more people asked if I could photograph their dogs, too.
+My pictures and skills got better.
+As my subjects were still mostly our dogs, more and more people asked if I could photograph their dogs, too.

 My dogs are my joy, recreation, constant source of laughter.
 They are muses, friends and family members.
 All three are rescue dogs.
 But one man’s trash is another man’s treasure.
-And they are my treasures.
+And they are our treasures, for sure.